TomfromBerlin/Debian-Pihole-Unbound/README.md

                                                   It probably won't be there because no one knows yet that this port is needed.
 ```
 The static IP address and the address of your router depend on the home network address space specified in the router.
-The address space 192.168.0.1 and 192.168.0.254 is usually used for home networks and not for public networks.
+The address space between 192.168.0.1 and 192.168.0.254 is usually used for home networks and not for public networks.
 In this way, every device and every application "knows" whether it is in the home network or not.
 The Fritzbox uses this as default setting, so it might look similar at your site and only the IP address for the Raspberry Pi has to be changed, if its not correct.
 The port address after 127.0.0.1 has to be inserted.
 Now, we're done with this file.

-When you have made the changes, do not restart the dhcp server.
+When you have made the changes, do not restart the dhcp server since this may lead to a loss of the internet connection.
 We will do a reboot later, when everything is done.

-#### /etc/resolv.conf
+#### _/etc/resolv.conf_

 This file contains just two lines: